Career Growth and Strategy Mentorship and Professional Relationships

 The Goal: A sponsor is a powerful person who bets their own good name on you to push you into closed-door meetings.
 They don't teach you the job; they use their power to skip the usual slow process and get you the role.

 The Problem: This relationship is serious.
 If you fail or make the sponsor look bad, you hurt their standing, and they might block you from important circles.
-When you let a sponsor down, you aren't just losing a supporter—you are getting a bad mark in the powerful circles they control.
+When you let a sponsor down, you aren't just losing a supporter.
+You are getting a bad mark in the powerful circles they control.

 Good for: When you are already doing great work but are blocked by a corporate barrier, you need a trusted leader to personally vouch for you and move you forward.